LukeMcCulloch/cfd_solvers_cpp/README.md

 # cfd_solvers_cpp
-C++ CFD. the initial interest is in hyperbolic conservation laws in 2D, simple structured meshes
+C++ CFD. the initial interest is in hyperbolic conservation laws in 1D, 2D, and 3D, simple structured meshes to begin.